-The tour begins with a short drive from Batu Feringgi to the main entrance of park where you register before driving along the winding coastline to the fishing village of Kuala Sungai.
+The tour begins with a short drive from Batu Ferringhi to the main entrance of the park where you register before driving along the winding coastline to the fishing village of Kuala Sungai.
 Here you will meet your boatman, who will take you through the meandering waterways of the mangrove forest.
-You have a good chance of seeing some of Malaysia's diverse wildlife including sea eagles, Brahminy kites, giant mud skippers, monitor lizards and a variety of other bird species.
+You have a good chance of seeing some of Malaysia's diverse wildlife including sea eagles, brahminy kites, giant mudskippers, monitor lizards and a variety of other bird species.

 Following the mangrove tour you venture out into the open sea and sail to Pantai Kerachut, the second entrance into the national park.
 Along the way it is likely that you will pause next to the village fishing fleet and receive updates on the day's catch.